Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Clean the inside

 The first thing I liked to do when I would prepare my RV for winter storage was to give it a thorough cleaning inside and out.
 I would start with the inside and make sure any food products were completely removed to avoid anything that might attract bugs or rodents.
+Here is how to repel bugs and moths with oils.
 At this time, I would shut down the refrigerator and give it a good cleaning.

 This is also a good time to remove any clothing or dishes you may not want to keep in your RV for the winter.
 It’s also a good time to organize the things you may want to keep in your unit as well as fix any problems you may notice while cleaning such as any water damage from unnoticed leaks.
 In other words, give your RV a good inspection while you’re cleaning it.

 Some may wonder why I choose to do this in the fall and right before winter sets in and the answer is twofold.
 First, when I get ready to leave in the spring, I don’t want to spend a day or two cleaning and packing my RV, instead I prefer to have it ready to go so that I can load it with my clothes, food and any other provisions I need and then drive it away.
 And second, if you do discover something that you may not be able to repair and need to take it to a shop to be fixed, the fall is a much better time to schedule those repairs because RV repair centers are always busier in the spring and wait will be longer to schedule an appointment to get these repairs done at that time of the year.